MOESZE/ApricotPlatformer/README.md

 In order to be able to run this project/game, you'll need Unity version 2019.4.29f1 at least.
 You can download the entire project and put it in a folder then import it into unity.

-Wheather you're playing the game or checking out the scripts, Have fun!.
+Whether you're playing the game or checking out the scripts, Have fun!.